-Hybrids are normally cold blends of polyesters (PE), vinyl esters (VE), and even polyurethanes or epoxies that achieve the optimal set of properties for a product.
+Hybrids are normally a blend of polyesters (PE), vinyl esters (VE), and epoxies that achieve the optimal set properties for a product.
 The ability to custom blend resins and various reinforcements affords the ability to optimize the properties very specifically.

 Hybrids are very compatible with glass fibers and, depending on the blends, it’s possible to enhance the bondability with other reinforcements like carbon and even aramids.

 Open Molding (Hand Lay-up/Spray-up), SMC/BMC, RTM.
 The best process for your product is a function of your tooling budget, part specification (such as dimensional tolerance and physical properties) and production volume.

 Typically glass, but can also be carbon fiber.

 MFG’s dedicated design experts are available to help with your product design.
 MFG’s Technical Design Guide for FRP Composite Products and Parts provides in-depth information for product designers.
 You can download it on the bottom of this page.

 Properties are very similar to polyester, vinyl ester, epoxy and polyurethane as described in those sections.
 Given the range of blending, properties can be highly tailored to your targets.